patmorin/us/responses-jctb-i.md

 We have added a section here that presents the full proof for trees and outlines the proof for outerplanar graphs (simple $2$-trees) before jumping into the full proof for simple $t$-trees.
 This section also includes a discussion on why the proof for simple $t$-trees ($t\ge 3$) is considerably more difficult than it is for trees and simple $2$-trees.

 **Referee 1 comment**

-L59: Regarding the first inequality about distance-\ell colouing, one can add a sentence that the number of vertices of the product is at most 3(\ell+1).
+L59: Regarding the first inequality about distance-\ell colouring, one can add a sentence that the number of vertices of the product is at most 3(\ell+1).

 **Authors' Response**